For example, there can be marital changes, shareholders spitting the dummy and walking out, taking on an amazing new person, or even death.

 * Inland Revenue’s website includes its meaning of ‘major change‘, and of course, these factors can be subjective.

-- If the shareholding changes by more than 34%, you can lose imputation credits – put simply this means that any tax paid by the company can be forfeited and you have to pay again when it’s transferred out to shareholders via dividend or on windup.
+If the shareholding changes by more than 34%, you can lose imputation credits – put simply, any tax paid by the company is forfeited and cannot be attached to dividends paid out to shareholders.

-- If your company has a special tax status (ie a qualifying company or look-through company (LTC), changing the shareholding in the company could result in the loss of that status or a tax liability for the shareholder.
+If your company has a special tax status – such as a qualifying company or look-through company (LTC) – changing the shareholding could lose that status, resulting in a tax liability for the shareholder.

 These are not compulsory but must be followed if in place.
 Shareholder agreements usually include details of what happens in the event of a shareholder leaving the company, whether voluntarily or involuntarily, or if the company ceases trading.

 Before you make any significant shareholding model changes, get in touch with a phone call (0800 755 333) or email at [email protected].